DennisSoemers/DennisSoemers.github.io/_pages/other_activities.md

 ---
 title: Other Activities
 permalink: /other_activities/
-description: Scientific/academic/AI activities (other than publications).
+description: Scientific/academic/AI activities (other than publications and education activities).
-last_modified_at: 2024-05-18 10:00:00 +0100
+last_modified_at: 2024-05-26 10:00:00 +0100
 ---

-This page summarises some of my scientific/academic/AI-related activities (other than my publications, which are on [their own page](/publications/)).
+This page summarises some of my scientific/academic/AI-related activities (other than my [publications](/publications/), and [education activities](/education/), which have their own dedicated pages).

-## Education

-### Courses

-- **2024**: Lecturer & Coordinator in *Reinforcement Learning* course (Master's program) at Maastricht University.
-- **2023**: Lecturer in *Stochastic Decision Making* course (Master's program) at Maastricht University.
-- **2019 - 2023**: Lecturer in *Intelligent Search & Games* course (Master's program) at Maastricht University.
-- **2019 - 2023**: Co-supervised and guided several B.Sc. and M.Sc. thesis students, internal and external research internship students, and M.Sc. project groups, at Maastricht University.
-- **2016 - 2019**: Assistant in *Advanced Concepts in Machine Learning* course (grading presentations and reports) at Maastricht University.

-### Other

-- **2024**: First supervisor for Bachelor Thesis students.
-- **2019 - 2024**: second supervisor / second examiner for various Master Research Project groups and Bachelor Thesis students.

 ## Networks